Cantera/cantera/doc/sphinx/userguide/ck2yaml-tutorial.md

 #### Lines 2--4

-% TODO: Link to NASA polynomials section in Science docs

 The next three lines of the thermodynamic entry have a similar format.
-They contain the coefficients of the 7-coefficient polynomial formulation in two temperature regions.
+They contain the coefficients of the [7-coefficient polynomial formulation](sec-thermo-nasa7) in two temperature regions.

 The second row of the thermo entry (the first after the information row) contains the first five coefficients that apply to the temperature range between the midpoint and the